ManhTrinhNguyen/AWS/README.md

 - Step 2 : Connect to a Server via SSH

+  - Save the `.pem` file to more secure location .
+Move to .ssh folder `mv .pem ~/.ssh/` .
+And then I change Permission of that file to make a Permission Stricter `chmod 400 .pem`.

+  - Get Public IP Address of my Instance so I can connect to it .
+And I need to SSH to a Instance as EC2 user not a root User (Which is as a default): `ssh -i <pem-file> ec2-user@<public-ip-adress>`

 - Step 3 : Install Docker on EC2

 - Step 4 : Run Docker Container (Docker login, pull, run) from Private Repo

 - Step 5 : Configure EC2 Firewall to access App externally from browser

+#### EC2 Dashboard Overview

+- In Detail : I have Instance ID , Instance State, Subnet, Private and Public IP Address , DNS name for Private and Public IP Address

+  - Private IP Address is for Components inside VPC to communicate

+  - Public IP Address is for allow me to SSH into it and then access my Application through the Browser

+- In Security : I have Security Group and all the Firewall Rule that applied to my Instance

+- Networking : I have Public and Private IP , Subnet ID, Availability Zone

+- Storage

+- Status Check

+- Tags : I can add new tag